 Have you ever been driving down the road and all of a sudden you hear a really obnoxious whistling noise?
 Did this start happening when you installed your LED light bar?
 Yeah, I feel your pain.
 I took a road trip with a friend of mine right after he installed his and all I could hear was that whistling noise.
 It got to the point where I made him pull off to the next hardware store we saw so that we could hopefully find something to help.

-With a few swipes of my phone, I figured out how to get rid of that pesky noise for good, whether my buddy liked it or not.
+I figured out how to get rid of that pesky noise for good.
 So, if you’re looking for a quick solution to this issue, here’s how to fix wind noise on your LED light bar.